Rhh98/GAMS-MIRO/Allocate/Allocate.md

 The result shows:

 • allocate strategy: How should we allocate the kits from centers to labs.
+One can click on markers to filter flow, leaving those only relevant to the clicked lab/center.
+An "all" check box on the right top can be selected to show all flows.

 • kits to test in labs l: This shows the number of kits of different prevalence in each lab.
 The kits are separated into 2 classes： the normal class and the extra class.
 The kits in normal classes are going to be tested with a certain batch size.
 The kits in the extra classes will only be tested individually.